appium/appium/docs/en/drivers/android-uiautomator2.md

    control panel, using the same strategy as for setting PATH above.
    [Android Studio](https://developer.android.com/studio/index.html) also has JDK in the path like `/Applications/Android Studio.app/Contents/jre/jdk/Contents/Home` (Mac).
-   You could use this path, too.
+   You can specify the path, too.

 1. Install the [Android SDK](http://developer.android.com/sdk/index.html).
 The
    supported way of doing this nowadays is to use [Android Studio](https://developer.android.com/studio/index.html).
 Use the provided GUI to install the Android SDK to a path of your choosing.

 1. Set the `ANDROID_HOME` environment variable to match this path.
 For example, if you installed the SDK to `/usr/local/adt`, then there will typically be